Fashion: Asia

+For Japan, the people during the Meiji period (1868–1912) widely incorporated Western styles into Japanese fashion, which is considered to be a remarkable transformation for the Japanese vogue.
+They extensively adopted the style and practices of Western cultures.The upper classes wore more extravagant pieces of clothing like luxurious patterned silks and adorned themselves with fancy sashes.
+Women also started wearing Western dresses in public instead of their traditional Kimono.
+Most of the officials were also required to wear Western suits.
+In this way, the Japanese slowly adopted into Western fashion.
+Moreover, like India, different Japanese religions wear different pieces of clothing.

 Fashion industry

 In its most common use, the term fashion refers to the current expressions on sale through the fashion industry.
 The global fashion industry is a product of the modern age.
-In the Western world, tailoring has since medieval times been controlled by guilds, but with the emergence of industrialism, the power of the guilds was undermined.
+In the Western world, tailoring has since medieval times been controlled by tailors' guilds, but with the emergence of industrialism, the power of the guilds was undermined.
 Before the mid-19th century, most clothing was custom-made.
 It was handmade for individuals, either as home production or on order from dressmakers and tailors.
 By the beginning of the 20th century, with the rise of new technologies such as the sewing machine, the rise of global trade, the development of the factory system of production, and the proliferation of retail outlets such as department stores, clothing became increasingly mass-produced in standard sizes and sold at fixed prices.

 Although the fashion industry developed first in Europe and America, As of 2017, it is an international and highly globalized industry, with clothing often designed in one country, manufactured in another, and sold worldwide.
 For example, an American fashion company might source fabric in China and have the clothes manufactured in Vietnam, finished in Italy, and shipped to a warehouse in the United States for distribution to retail outlets internationally.

 The fashion industry has for a long time been one of the largest employers in the United States, and it remains so in the 21st century.
 However, U.S. employment in fashion began to decline considerably as production increasingly moved overseas, especially to China.
-Because data on the fashion industry typically are reported for national economies and expressed in terms of the industry's many separate sectors, aggregate figures for the world production of textiles and clothing are difficult to obtain.
+Because data regarding the fashion industry typically are reported for national economies and expressed in terms of the industry's many separate sectors, aggregate figures for the world production of textiles and clothing are difficult to obtain.
 However, by any measure, the clothing industry accounts for a significant share of world economic output.

 The fashion industry consists of four levels: